The 43rd Annual Course of the International Association of Law Libraries

 Welcome to the 43rd IALL Annual Course

-President and Dean Reynaldo Valencia, STCL Houston
+President and Dean Reynaldo Anaya Valencia, STCL Houston

 Colleen M. Manning, Associate Dean, The Fred Parks Law Library & Assistant Professor of Law